ODEP for Surgeons

 Most surgeons have heard of ODEP but of course there will always be new surgeons coming along.
 Before we had ODEP, manufacturers had no obligation to look at their data.
 Whether you love us or hate us we have made the manufacturers take responsibility for the performance of the implants they sell.

 ODEP is not something that stands still and doubtless the data you are now reading will be refreshed within a couple of years if not before.
 We were established in 2002 with hips and now we have knees and ODEP for shoulders is starting as we write.
-The 13 year benchmarks is coming in during 2018 and ODEP for revision hip prostheses will probably be next.
+The latest addition is the 13 year benchmarks, which were phased in during 2018, and ODEP for revision Hip prostheses and certain types of Shoulders will probably be next.

 What it means for you